-updating: Interesting exposure coming to us from the Far East Forum introduces Intel's plan to launch new F and KF processors, variations of the Coffee Lake and Coffee Lake Refresh Core models - without an active built-in graphical kernel, just like most Ryzen models of the AMD.
+updating: An interesting exposure coming to us from a forum in the Far East presents Intel's plan to launch new F and KF processors, as variations to the Coffee Lake Core and Coffee Lake Refresh models - without an active built-in graphics core, just like most Ryzen's models.
+AMD.

-These models could be cost-effective and perhaps cheaper than existing ones, for all those who rely on dedicated graphics cards in the first place, and who knows - maybe the physical removal of these cores will allow Intel to accommodate the ten processing cores spoken under the same physical dimensions and the same LGA1151 resident.
+These models could be more economical and perhaps even cheaper than existing models, for the benefit of all those who rely on dedicated graphics cards in the first place, and who knows - maybe physical removal of these cores will allow Intel to populate the ten processing cores spoken under the same physical dimensions and the same LGA1151 bracket.

 Intel introduced us to its ninth generation, which we were sure was the last one before moving to the 10 nano lithograph, using the first eight-core processors for the chassis and mid-chip chipset instead of the much more expensive high-end market platform.
 The chip maker's aggressive move does not end here, This was reported to us, When there are also 10 processors core desktop cores that are designed under the code name Comet Lake, and probably part of the same family Core Ninth as well as theCoffee Lake Refresh.

 The creation of a 10-core mainstream processor will require an update of the company's flexible Ring Bus architecture that all processors of this world are based on, and will also bring about an almost certain change to the HEDT and server architecture, which is currently based on three different silicon chips with up to 8 To 18 processing cores respectively, with the most modest LCC version becoming virtually too restrictive in a situation where the home architecture bypasses it (seemingly only at this stage) with the available number of cores.